 Learn more about the basics of GCP and how to use Gliffy to document your GCP architecture in our blog, How to Make a GCP Architecture Diagram.

 Microsoft’s IaaS product is the Microsoft Azure platform.
 It’s the second-most popular cloud computing solution and is great for organizations running other Microsoft products.
 For this reason, it’s the leading choice for enterprises on the market.

 Learn more about Microsoft Azure and how to use Gliffy for Azure architecture diagramming in our blog, How to Draw Microsoft Azure Architecture Diagrams.

-Gartner recognized several other competitors in the cloud infrastructure and platform space.
+Gartner recognized several other competitors in the enterprise cloud infrastructure and platform space.
 While these competitors aren’t as widely used as AWS, GCP, or Azure, the same benefits of diagramming your architecture still apply.
 These additional services are:

 Hybrid cloud architectures include multiple environments in order to create a single IT solution.
 They include a combination of private (traditionally on-premises) and public cloud resources.
 Hybrid cloud architecture diagrams can help clarify how resources and services are allocated across these different environments.

 Multi-cloud architectures use two or more computing platforms.
 They may be hybridized (including both public and private cloud environments), but by definition they span multiple IaaS or SaaS providers.
 For example, an enterprise could use Azure for storage or database management while also using AWS for computing services.
 It’s important to clarify what each platform does for your organization, and a multi-cloud architecture diagram can help.